-Class Attendance and Student Success: The Faculty Handbook states: At Lindsey Wilson College student responsibility is understood to include regular class attendance, in-class participation, and completion of assignments.
-Excessive absence is determined variously, depending upon the special nature and demands of the particular course and the instructor's expectation.
+Class Attendance and Student Success: The Faculty Handbook states: At Lindsey Wilson College students are responsible for regular class attendance, in-class participation, and completion of assignments.
+Specific expectations concerning attendance and class performance in each course are stated in the course syllabus.
 When a pattern of excessive absence or other unsatisfactory performance occurs, the student is subject to any (or all) of the following actions by his or her instructor: